darpanshukla/DarpanShukla/index.md

 ## Aptitude
 **Research interest and aptitude**

 -	Developing Monte Carlo simulation procedures
-- Developing object-oriented and smart component modelling of realistic systems
+-	Developing smart component modelling of realistic systems
-- Study and application of the advanced reliability methods to operator decision support, prognostic and health management, maintenance modelling
+-	Study and application of the advanced reliability methods to operator decision support, prognostic and health management, maintenance
 -	My long-term research interest is to observe The History Of Probability Evolve From Probability To Probabilistic Dynamic Control

 **Teaching interests**